CNL Wiki

 Before going to the participant’s room #

-We should also prep the linux audio before starting with the participant (see Audio recording set up)
+Prep the linux audio before starting with the participant: Audio recording set up

 Inputs from the laptop to the DAQ: